Spoon7227/CS-410-project/README.md

 #### Running the Extension

-1. Navigate to any webpage.
+1. Navigate to any webpage and reload.
 2. Select a portion of text.
 3. Click on the extension icon in your browser toolbar.
 4. The popup will display the selected text and a button "Analyze Sentiment".